Site logo

 Documents to present when Clearing your Vessel In:

-• The Immigration Clearance Documents
+• Immigration Clearance Documents

-• The Customs Clearance Documents
+• Customs Clearance Documents

-• The Vessel Registry Document
+• Vessel Registry Document

 • Crew List / Passports